-Bicing is Barcelona's version of the public transport concept available in many European cities.
-By paying an annual fee of €46.46 (though the city government is considering a significant increase) members of Bicing get a card they can use to take a bicycle from one of the terminals placed all over the city.
-The first 30 minutes are included in the fee, but if you exceed that time limit, you'll have to pay 73 cents for every extra half hour.
-The bikes cannot be used for more than two hours in one journey, and once you've arrived at your destination, you must leave it at the nearest terminal.
+Bicing is Barcelona's version of a city bike share.
+By paying an annual fee of €47.16, Bicing members get a card they can use to take a bicycle from one of the terminals placed all over the city.
+The first 30 minutes are included in the fee, but if you exceed that time limit, you'll have to pay 74 cents for every extra half hour, up to two hours.

-If you decide to hire a bicycle from BornBike, they'll provide you with a map of the city with all the must-see spots marked and the necessary information provided to make sure you don't miss a thing.
-The tours they put together are similar to others, but if after doing one of those you'd like to keep discovering the city on your own, BornBike will give you a discount on one of their two-wheelers.
+Born Bike will provide you with a map of the city with must-see spots marked and the necessary information provided to make sure you don't miss a thing.
+While the tours are similar to others, if you decide to keep exploring after your tour, BornBike will give you a discount on one of their two-wheelers.
 Two hours will cost €6 and they also have tandem bicycles.
-A tapas tour will cost you €28.
+A tapas tour will cost you €32.

-Located in the Born, Un cotxe menys ('One Less Car') not only hires out bikes (€5 per hour, €10 for half a day, €15 for a full day) and does tours in Barcelona, but they also organise tours throughout Cataloniaa (Olot, Terra Alta, el Delta de l'Ebre, among others).
+Located in the Born, Un cotxe menys ('One Less Car') not only hires out bikes (€5 per hour, €10 for four hours, €12 for a full day) and does tours in Barcelona, but they also organise tours throughout Cataloniaa (Olot, Terra Alta, el Delta de l'Ebre, among others).
 Olympic Barcelona, historic Barcelona and Modernist Barcelona are just some of the routes you can find on their website, along with specialised gymkhana courses.

-If you like the idea of two wheels and being outside, but you're not so keen on pedalling around all day, you might be up for a guided tour by Segway, those electronic, two-wheeled scooter that you stand on.
-The Barcelona Segway Tour (€59) and the Barcelona Segway Tour XXL (€79) pass through iconic barrios like Barri Gòtic, Barceloneta and the Eixample.
-They also offer a tour through Girona at €70 per person.
-Another option is the Segway Packs, which range from €70 to €80 and include a Segway tour and another tourist activity, such as tapas, a spa visit or dinner at the Hard Rock Café.
+If you like the idea of two wheels and being outside, but you're not so keen on pedalling around all day, you might be up for a guided tour by Segway.
+The standard Barcelona Segway Tour (€59) takes you to various waterfront sites and the Ciutadella Park.
+Another option is the Segway Packs, which range from €70 to €80 and include a Segway tour and another tourist activity, such as tapas or dinner at the Hard Rock Café.

 Here their speciality is the sale, rent and distribution of electric vehicles with two or three wheels: electric mopeds, electric bicycles, electric scooters and more.
 Hiring a vehicle for one hour costs between €6 and €25, depending on the type and model.
-They also offer guided tours through Barcelona at www.bcnetours.es for about €20 to €60.
+They offer guided tours through Barcelona for about €20 to €60.
 If you're not fond of the routes they offer, you can design your own, whether it's for one, two or 20 people.